thundersquared/apiscp-betteruptime/README.md

-# BetterUptime integration for ApisCP
+# Better Uptime integration for ApisCP

-This extensions provides an implementation for ApisCP to fetch network status from BetterUptime.
+This extensions provides an implementation for ApisCP to fetch network status from Better Uptime.

 ## Install